vivekkeswaran/react-todo/README.md

-# react-todo
-A Sample implementation of To-Do application using React Framework
+# Todo App Implementation Using React

+Demo App to understand the working of Todo Application Implementation using React to understand the workflow, lifecycle, components and Deployment.

+The [source code](https://github.com/vivekkeswaran/react-todo) is published on GitHub.
+[Demo Application](enigmatic-react-todo-app.herokuapp.com) is hosted in Heroku.